wwarthen/RomWBW/Tools/ReadMe.txt

 programs.
 It provides much the same functionality as 'ANSI.SYS' does for MS-DOS.

-bst:

-The bst tool set is a multi-platform set of tools for developing with the Parallax Propeller microcontroller. bst stands for “Brad's Spin Tool”, however it is never capitalised.
-This toolset is used to compile the Propeller firmware for PropIO and ParPortProp.

 cpm:

 This is the root of a directory tree containing native CP/M-80